 The Sustainability Exclusion Policy of the Portfolio Manager outlines the exclusions applied to the investment universe of the financial product.
-The link to the Sustainability Exclusion Policy can be found in the main body of the Sales Prospectus.
+The link to the Sustainability Exclusion Policy can be found in in the section headed "Sustainability Exclusion Policy" the main body of the Sales Prospectus.